Conducting Interview and Interrogation

 Conclusion

-Physiological and psychological methods and practices form the basis in getting information from the suspect/witness during interviews and interrogations; they are silent ways of gathering information.
-Verbal and non-verbal communication tools are unique ways to reveal the information and thus, all these must be employed effectively in order to get intended information.
+Physiological and psychological methods and practices form the basis of obtaining information from the suspect/witness during interviews and interrogations; they are silent ways of gathering information.
+Verbal and non-verbal communication tools are unique ways to reveal information, and thus, all of these must be employed effectively to obtain the intended information.

 Related essays: